AI and Fertility: The Journey To Better Fertility Treatment

 Reading Time: 4 minutes

 Artificial intelligence has been widely useful in the diagnosis and treatment of diseases.
 However, little has been discovered about its capabilities in the realm of fertility treatment.
 Well, all that is about to change because we will soon experience the first application of AI in Assisted Reproductive Technology (ART).
 The topic was a highlight at the recently-concluded annual conference organized by the Progress Education Trust.
-Those involved in the discussion divulged how AI might impact the future of fertility-related healthcare.
+Those involved in the discussion divulged how AI and fertility might impact the future of fertility-related healthcare.

 Identifying Embryos and Gametes